 Spinach or torn salad greens

 Add the chickpeas, tuna, mustard, mayonnaise, and cherry tomatoes to a bowl and stir to combine.
 Season with salt and pepper to your liking.
-Add olives, if using.
+Add olives or capers, if using.

 This recipe is a go-to because it’s so open to substitutions and relies on nutrient-dense pantry staples.
 It’s also a soft food that works for seniors who have trouble chewing or other dental problems.